dotjari/dotfnaf/README.md

-# dotfnaf
+# dotFNAF
-2D FNAF fangame
+My 2D FNAF fangame.
+You can compile just using FBC (FreeBASIC Compiler) Made in WinAPI